Close Btn

 Applications shown in the movie:

-The tissue section specimen was provided by Awazu laboratory, Division of Sustainable Energy and Environmental Engineering, Graduate School of Engineering, Osaka University.
+The tissue section specimen was provided by Awazu Laboratory, Division of Sustainable Energy and Environmental Engineering, Graduate School of Engineering, Osaka University.

 Mass spectrometry imaging data analysis of synthetic polymers by using msMicroImager™